dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    why did he abscond in the hasty and private manner he did? or why did his partisans want to put Aaron Burr in the presidency.
-In the days of the black cockades John Adams had one so enormous and so valiantly large, that he appeared to be suspended by it; but when his midnight hour arrived, his valor fled and himself also.
+In the days of the black cockades John Adams had one so enormous and so valiantly large, that he appeared to be suspended by it; but when his *midnight hour* arrived, his valor fled and himself also.

-   The voluntary embassy of Dr. Logan to Paris appears to have disconcerted John's administration, and discomfited its leaders; because it served to expose and put an end to their projects.
-When Dr. Logan called on Timothy Pickering, secretary of state, with Mr. Skipwith's dispatches from Paris, Timothy, before he knew their contents, though Logan knew the whole, began to talk of invasions and dangers, and the necessity of preparation.
-"It may be very well" said Logan, "to have the militia in good order."
-"The militia, sir!" said Timothy, "the militia never did any good and never will.
-We must have any army of fifty thousand men."
-When Logan was coming away, Timothy said to him at the door, "Sir, the government don't thank you."
-(Timothy Pickering's reflection on the militia deserves a rebuff.
-It was the militia that fought at Bunker's hill, under Warren, a military general.
-It was by the aid of numerous reinforcements of militia to join General Gates that Burgoyne was taken.
-It was by a volunteer militia under Starf{, a volunteer general, that Col. Baum, a Hessian officer, was defeated at Bennington, in Vermont, which was the prelude to the capture of Burgoyne.
-But perhaps Timothy reasons from himself; and if he makes himself the standard by which to judge of the merits of the militia there is ground for his saying the militia never did any good and never will.
+   The *voluntary embassy* of Dr. Logan to Paris appears to have disconcerted John's administration, and discomfited its leaders; because it served to expose and put an end to their projects.
+When Dr. Logan called on Timothy Pickering, secretary of state, with Mr. Skipwith's dispatches from Paris, Timothy, before he knew their contents, though Logan knew the whole, began to talk of invasions and dangers, and the necessity of *preparation.
+"It may be very well"* said Logan, *"to have the militia in good order."
+"The militia, sir!"* said Timothy, *"the militia never did any good and never will.
+We must have any army of fifty thousand men."* When Logan was coming away, Timothy said to him at the door, "Sir, the government don't thank you."
+(Timothy Pickering's reflection on the *militia* deserves a rebuff.
+It was the militia that fought at *Bunker's hill*, under Warren, a military general.
+It was by the aid of numerous reinforcements of militia to join General Gates that *Burgoyne* was taken.
+It was by a volunteer militia under *Stark*, a volunteer general, that Col. *Baum*, a Hessian officer, was defeated at Bennington, in Vermont, which was the prelude to the capture of Burgoyne.
+But perhaps Timothy reasons from himself; and if he makes himself the standard by which to judge of the merits of the militia there is ground for his saying the *militia never did any good and never will.*
    Timothy's first public employment was very harmless, that of a teacher of psalmody.
-When the revolution began he learned the manual exercise, and then taught it.
-He was afterwards appointed a colonel of a regiment of militia, and when the affairs of Lexington and Concord took place, April 19, 1775, and the British were retreating from Concord back to Boston, an order was sent to Timothy, to march with his regiment, and post himself at a certain place to cut off their retreat.
-Timothy marched but he stopped short of the place, and drew up his men, and went to prayers, till the British passed it.
-His prayers saved him from the dangers of that day.
+When the revolution began he *learned* the *manual exercise*, and then *taught it*.
+He was afterwards appointed a colonel of a regiment of *militia*, and when the affairs of *Lexington and Concord* took place, April 19, 1775, and the British were retreating from Concord back to Boston, an order was sent to *Timothy*, to march with his regiment, and post himself at a certain place to cut off their retreat.
+Timothy marched but he stopped short of the *place*, and drew up his men, and went to prayers, till the British passed it.
+His prayers saved him from the *dangers* of that day.
 I do not know that he sung psalms.
 Perhaps not.
-The enemy might have overheard him.
+The enemy might have *overheard him*.
 Had Timothy done his duty on that occasion, and put his trust in God without loitering away his time, the whole party of the British, about two thousand, must have been prisoners, for they could not have got back into Boston; and the slaughter at Bunker's hill, the 17th of June following, could not have taken place.
-The whole force of the British at Boston at that time was about four thousand; one half of which were on this expedition.-Author.)
+The whole force of the British at Boston at that time was about four thousand; *one half* of which were on this expedition.-Author.)

-   When Logan waited on General Washington, who had been then appointed lieutenant general of the army then raising, of which John was commander in chief!-the General received him coldly and sternly, and said to him in a haughty tone, "and pray sir, what right have you, that are but a private citizen, to interfere in matters of government?"
-Logan very prudently replied, "I have no answer, sir, to make to that," and withdrew.
+   When Logan waited on General Washington, who had been then appointed lieutenant general of the army then raising, of which John was commander in chief!-the General received him coldly and sternly, and said to him in a haughty tone, *"and pray sir, what right have you, that are but a private citizen, to interfere in matters of government?"* Logan very prudently replied, "I have no answer, sir, to make to that," and withdrew.
 The state of Pennsylvania, soon after this, elected Dr. Logan one of its senators in congress.

-   Circumstances often unriddle and explain themselves, and it happens so in this case; for if the administration, and those leaders connected with it, were sincere in their belief that the danger was real, and that the country (as Gouverneur Morris expressed it, in his funeral oration on Hamilton) was "menaced with dangers from without," and that France intended an invasion; and if, at the same time, they had no concealed object in contemplation themselves, they would welcome the messenger that should bring them good tidings that all was well.
-But if, on the contrary, they new they were acting a fraud, and heating the country with falsehoods and false alarms for the purpose of procuring loans, levying new taxes, and raising an army to accomplish some concealed purpose that could not be accomplished without that treachery, they would be enraged at him; and this accounts for the rude reception Dr. Logan received from that administration.
+   Circumstances often unriddle and explain *themselves*, and it happens so in this case; for if the administration, and those leaders connected with it, were sincere in their belief that the danger was real, and that the country (as *Gouverneur Morris* expressed it, in his *funeral* oration on Hamilton) was "*menaced with dangers from without,*" and that France intended an invasion; and if, at the same time, they had no concealed object in contemplation themselves, they would welcome the messenger that should bring them good tidings that *all was well*.
+But if, on the contrary, they *knew* they were acting a *fraud*, and heating the country with falsehoods and false alarms for the purpose of procuring loans, levying new taxes, and raising an army to accomplish some *concealed purpose* that could not be accomplished without that treachery, they would be *enraged at him*; and this accounts for the rude reception Dr. Logan received from that administration.
 Thousands who supported that administration from a belief that it was acting right, have since abandoned it from a conviction that